Welcome to the English Department at Moorpark College

 Objectives: Upon successful completion of the course, a student will be able to

-- compose several expository papers from 2 to 10 pages long, totaling 8,000 words (35 pages), employing such skills as:
+compose several expository papers from 2 to 7 pages long, totaling 5,000 words, employing such skills as: logical organization, control of diction, awareness of audience and purpose, and adherence to the conventions of academic prose.

 -